rileyle/UCGretina/README.md

 The macro file `./vis/trajectories.mac` illustrates how to add particle trajectories to visualizations.

 Within mayavi2, the python scripts `./vis/mlab.animate.py` and `./vis/mlab.movie.py` can be run (File -> Run Python Script).
 The former animates the scene, and the latter saves the animation frames as a series of .png files which can be stitched together into an animated png or gif.

+## Greta Shell Commands ##
+> Create and place the full Greta Shell with forward and backward rings

+  /GRETA/Shell full

+> Create and place the full Left Hemisphere of the Greta Shell with forward and backward rings

+  /GRETA/Shell left

+> Create and place the full Right Hemisphere of the Greta Shell with forward and backward rings

+  /GRETA/Shell right

+> Remove forward ring and all detectors associated with it /GRETA/NoForward

+> Remove backward ring and all detectors associated with it /GRETA/NoBackward

+The previous two commands can be used consecutively to remove both the forward and backward rings.